michaelpetersubc/cetc/2020/comms/email-reminder.md

 We are looking forward to the conference!

-Shunya, Vitor, Mike, Serge, Li Hao, Li Wei, Clemens
+Shunya, Vitor, Mike, Sergei, Li Hao, Li Wei, Clemens